LinkedIn Best Practices for Job-Hunting Grads

 - ASK FOR REFFERALS

 Some graduates have prior applicable work experience, through internships or actual jobs, and can ask supervisors to write them LinkedIn referrals.
 If you don’t fall into this category, ask a mentor.
 Many professors can vouch for the quality of your work even if you did not hold a typical “job” under them.
-By the same token, jobs of a less professional sort, such as serving, hosting or clerking at a department store do demonstrate a person’s transferrable skills—“some things you wouldn’t even think about,” says Kate-Madonna Hindes—like a knack for customer service and multi-tasking, and talent for public relations.
+By the same token, jobs of a less professional sort, such as serving, hosting or clerking at a department store do demonstrate a person’s transferable skills—“some things you wouldn’t even think about,” says Kate-Madonna Hindes—like a knack for customer service and multi-tasking, and talent for public relations.
 Ask these supervisors for referrals, as well.

 Most importantly, your recommendations should breathe further life and personality into your profile.
 Susan Guarneri suggests having a minimum of five, all that “demonstrate your personal brand in action.”